Volos railway station

 Volos railway station (Σιδηροδρομικός Σταθμός Βόλου) is a railway station in Volos, Greece. located within the city itself (close to the harbour).
 Opened on 22 April 1884 by the Thessaly Railways (now part of OSE).
 Today Hellenic Train operates three daily local trains to Larissa.
-Previously Thessaly Railways operated a narrow gauge service to Mileai from Volos, however this service now starts and terminates from Ano Lechonia (12 km from Volos).
+Previously Thessaly Railways operated a narrow gauge service to Milies from Volos, however this service now starts and terminates from Ano Lechonia (12 km from Volos).

 History

 The station was opened on 22 April 1884, an inauguration led by King George.
 The station building (and the line) was designed by the Italian Evaristo de Chirico, (father of Giorgio de Chirico) soon after the liberation of Central Greece from the Ottomans.
 Part of the station still functions in this picturesque 1884 structure, reminiscent of a stately home to some.
 The building, built between 1882 and 1883 under Evaristo De Chirico, served as the administrative headquarters of the Thessaly Railways.
 The building remains much the same the day it was constructed and is one of the few buildings that survived the earthquakes that hit Volos in the 1950s.
 Its roof is birch and has a wooden outline.
 Outside the station there is a statue of the goddess Athena, the work of the Italian sculptor I. Previsan.